 To quickly close open programs on your Mac, press Command + Q.

-18. You might be covered by extra warranty
+18. You might be covered by an extra warranty

 There is legislation in various countries that extend the warranty period.
 In Australia for example, consumer legislation mandates a three-year warranty on laptops.

 19. Hide the Dock to free up additional screen space

 Make sure the dock is either automatically hidden or shown by going to ‘Dock & Menu Bar‘ in the Mac settings.

 This will give you much more screen space, which is fantastic for large word documents or web browsing.

 20. Tap your finger on Trackpad to click

 You may choose to merely tap the trackpad rather than clicking and making a clicking noise.
 Ensure the ‘Tap to click‘ feature is enabled by going to Settings > TrackPad > Check the Tap to click setting.